Hive Sync Energy Wall Charger 2 Review

 Do I need to be a British Gas customer to get a Hive EV charger?
 No. Hive’s installation service is open to all UK households regardless of energy supplier.
 However, the Power+ benefit is only available to customers on a compatible British Gas electricity tariff with a smart meter in credit mode.

 Can I change the colour after installation?
 Yes.
-The front fascia plate clips off and can be swapped for any of the nine available colour options without tools or electrical work.
+The front fascia plate can be swapped for any of the nine available colour options without electrical work; replacement faceplates come with a fixing screw.

 Does it work with Octopus Energy?
-The charger is compatible with Octopus Go and similar fixed-window tariffs through TariffSense scheduling.
+The charger is compatible with Octopus Go and similar fixed-window tariffs through its tariff scheduling.
 It does not have a direct API connection to Octopus Intelligent Go, so it cannot automatically claim additional off-peak slots the way the Ohme Home Pro can.